FarronF/limerick-council-meetings/meetings/2023/02/13-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 12th December 2022.md

 Director of Service Economic Development and Enterprise, confirmed that the notice went to the

-Minister but no response has been received to date.---
+Minister but no response has been received to date.
+---